|

 International Amateur Professional Photoelectric Photometry

 society, but morphed into SAS.
-It holds annual symposiums
+It had annual symposiums that

-that used to be held in the city of Big Bear Lake in the San
+were held in the city of Big Bear Lake in the San Bernardino

-Lake.
-The two conferences taking place so close to each
+Maker's Conference.
+The two conferences taking place so

-other made for a fantastic astronomy week: first attending
+close to each other made for a fantastic astronomy week:

-SAS and then driving the 10 miles to RTMC which was always
+first attending SAS and then RTMC.
+RTMC was always

 | Home Page |